Guide To Chia Seeds: Benefits, Nutrition & Weight Loss

-The high fiber and protein levels in chia seeds makes them able to improve your metabolic health - but also stabilize your blood on many levels and help you fight off many serious diseases in the long run.
+The high fiber and protein levels in chia seeds make them able to improve your metabolic health - but also stabilize your blood on many levels and help you fight off many serious diseases in the long run.

-In a nutshell, supplementing with chia seeds has showed to be a method with great results.
+In a nutshell, supplementing with chia seeds has shown to be a method with great results.
 In two studies, regular chia seeds nutrition has been linked to low levels of cholesterol and triglycerides and higher levels of HDL cholesterol (the good one) while reducing inflammation.

 As you probably know, all of these blood levels are crucial when preventing the risk of heart disease and type 2 diabetes.
-In many rat studies, chia seeds were found to confirm these results and reduce inflammation, insulin resistance and belly fat.
+In many rat studies, chia seeds were found to confirm these results and reduce inflammation, insulin resistance, and belly fat.

-From calcium to phosphorus, magnesium and protein - chia seeds are high in nutrients that are important for bone health.
+From calcium to phosphorus, magnesium, and protein - chia seeds are high in nutrients that are important for bone health.

 The calcium content is the one stealing the show here, with around 18% of the RDA in chia seeds per a single ounce.
 Gram for gram, this is a lot higher than most of the dairy products, and chia seeds are considered as an excellent source of calcium for people who don't eat dairy.

-Aside from calcium, chia seeds are high in magnesium, phosphorus and protein which are all nutrients essential for bone health.
+Aside from calcium, chia seeds are high in magnesium, phosphorus, and protein which are all nutrients essential for bone health.

 9. Chia seeds can boost exercise performance (and be the best sports drink)

 The Aztecs and Mayans not only consumed chia seeds to get optimal nutrition - they also did so to increase their power and exercise performance.
 In fact, chia seeds were the best source of energy for them, and new studies have also confirmed that.